LilithPandragon/MasterStudies-KubernetesPractice/k8s/readme.md

 -  For Linux:
 ```
-./deploy-k8s.sh
+./scripts/deploy-k8s.sh
 ```
 - For Windows:
 ```
-./deploy-k8s.ps1
+./scripts/deploy-k8s.ps1
 ```
 **The script performs the following tasks:**
-   - Creates a namespace `mcce-g1`
+   - Creates a namespace `mcce-g1-test` or `mcce-g1-prod`
-   - Sets the context to the namespace `mcce-g1`
+   - Sets the context to the namespace `mcce-g1-test` or `mcce-g1-prod`
    - Generates RabbitMQ credentials and creates a secret file (`rabbitmq-secret.yaml`)
    - Deploys RabbitMQ, the Consumer service, and the Producer as a CronJob
    - Deploys the necessary network policies
+   - Patches the deployment to use the overlays
    - Displays running pods and services

 The generated credentials will be shown in the terminal at the end.
 Note them down for future use.